 image

-This flexibility and proximity to campus will greatly benefit Stanford faculty and other entrepreneurs, and provide them with a supportive community and shared resources to facilitate their new ventures.
+This flexibility and proximity to campus greatly benefits Stanford faculty and other entrepreneurs, and provides them with a supportive community and shared resources to facilitate their new ventures.

 Startx